dalila28/concreate_crack_image_classification/README.md

   * In the development of this project, running the

-  * This is deep learning model using **_Long Short Term Memory(LSTM)_** neural network to make prediction on new Covid-19 cases in Malaysia.
-  * Problem: while working on this project one of the problems that i faced was handling with the missing values in the dataset.
-About half of the dataset contains missing values in "cluster_import", "cluster_religious", "cluster_community", "cluster_highRisk", "cluster_education", "cluster_detentionCentre", "cluster_workplace" columns.
-At first i tried using interpolate method to handle the missing data but it doesn't work as the 1st half of dataset is missing.
-Hence, to overcome this issue i tried another method which is by using mean to replace the missing values in the dataset.
-  * Suggestion: maybe we can include feature like: "cluster healthcare workers" specifically to know more how many covid case happen to this group of people as they dealing with covid patient.

 ### 2. Software used, framework,how to run project
    * Software needed: